kuljaninemir/vendir-terms-of-service/index.md

 # Terms of Service

-Effective as of: December 16th, 2020.
+Effective as of: October 16th, 2022.

 1. Acceptance of the Terms of Service